-The Education Council requires a Proof of Identity referee to be the school principal.
+The Teaching Council of Aotearoa requires a Proof of Identity referee to be the school principal.

 Identity Referee must:

-Verify two forms of identification required (one from Category A and one from Category B) of which one form of identification must be photographic.
-Verify that the applicant, who must be the presenter of the identification documents, is the same person as identified in the document Category A and Category B.
+- Verify two forms of identification required (one from Category A and one from Category B) of which one form of identification must be photographic. - Verify that the applicant, who must be the presenter of the identification documents, is the same person as identified in the document Category A and Category B.